twilson63/permaweb-cookbook/src/getting-started/quick-starts/hw-code.md

 touch index.js index.html style.css
 ```

-To set up a Node project and create the boilerplate files for creating a website.
+This sets up a Node project, and creates the boilerplate files for creating a website.

 ## Generate a wallet

 To upload files to Arweave, you will need an Arweave wallet.

 Run the following command from within your `hello-world` directory to generate a wallet:

 ```sh
 node -e "require('arweave').init({}).wallets.generate().then(JSON.stringify).then(console.log.bind(console))" > wallet.json